11-18-2016, Web Design

 In contrast to RWD, age-responsive design will factor in your age, as well.
-It will not only focus on how the site looks, but also how it works, what type of content it displays, and what you can do with it.
+It will not only focus on how the site looks, but also how it works, what type of content it displays, and what users can do with it.

 Here’s a practical example: if you’re six years old, you probably won’t want to look at small fonts and monochromatic design.
-If you’re 50+, well.
-That’s another story.
+If you’re 50+, well, that’s another story.

-- color schemes could be different for varied age groups (e.g. vivid hues for kids, toned down palettes for older users);
+- Color schemes could be different for varied age groups (e.g. vivid hues for kids, toned down palettes for older users).

 Seems completely natural, doesn’t it?

-Gaming industry has been doing this for a long time
+The gaming industry has been doing this for a long time

 Ever heard of dynamic game difficulty balancing.?
-According to Wikipedia, that’s a “process of automatically changing parameters, scenarios, and behaviors in a video game in real-time, based on the player’s ability, in order to avoid making the player bored (if the game is too easy) or frustrated (if it is too hard)”.
+According to Wikipedia, that’s the “process of automatically changing parameters, scenarios, and behaviors in a video game in real-time, based on the player’s ability, in order to avoid making the player bored (if the game is too easy) or frustrated (if it is too hard)”.

-Long story short: if you suck at your favorite FPP, you’ll fight enemies with reduced speed, health, and respawning frequency.
+Long story short: if you suck at your favorite FPS, you’ll fight enemies with reduced speed, health, and respawning frequency.
 If you’re a pro (or using an aim hack), the game will become that much harder for you.
 Just like that.

 One size does not fit all